-- Follow the driver's instructions at all times. - Enter and leave the vehicle in an orderly manner at the designated stop. - Keep feet, books, band instrument cases, and other objects out of the aisle. - Refrain from defacing the vehicle or its equipment. - Refrain from putting his or her head, hands, arms, or legs out of the window, holding any object out of the window, or throwing objects within or out of the vehicle. - Wait for the driver's signal upon leaving the vehicle and before crossing in front of the vehicle. - Not eat or drink in the vehicle.
+- Follow the driver's instructions at all times. - Enter and leave the vehicle in an orderly manner at the designated stop. - Keep feet, books, band instrument cases, and other objects out of the aisle. - Refrain from defacing the vehicle or its equipment. - Refrain from putting his or her head, hands, arms, or legs out of the window, holding any object out of the window, or throwing objects within or out of the vehicle. - Wait for the driver's signal upon leaving the vehicle and before crossing in front of the vehicle. - Refrain from eating and drinking in the vehicle.